Realistic Full-Body Anonymization with Surface-Guided GANs: Experiments

 \subsection{Effect of Anonymization for Computer Vision}

-We analyze the effect of anonymization for future computer vision development by evaluating a pre-trained Mask R-CNN \cite{he2017mask} on the COCO dataset (results on PASCAL VOC \cite{everingham10pascal} are included in \appendixAnonymization ).
+\paragraph{Data Usability} We analyze the effect of anonymization for future computer vision development by evaluating a pre-trained Mask R-CNN \cite{he2017mask} on the COCO dataset (results on PASCAL VOC \cite{everingham10pascal} are included in \appendixAnonymization ).
 We anonymize all individuals that are detected by a pre-trained CSE-detector \cite{neverova2020cse}, where we use all detections with a confidence score higher than $0.1$.
 We compare our framework to traditional anonymization methods (\autoref{fig:anonymzation_qualitative_comparison}).

 Our method significantly improves $\text{AP}_\text{person}$ compared to traditional anonymization (\Cref{tab:coco_validation}), even pixelation, which is known to be questionable for anonymization \cite{gross2006model,neustaedter2006blur}.
 However, we observe a notable drop in average precision for other object classes, which originates from two sources of error.
 First, full-body anonymization removes objects that often appear with human figures.
 For example, the "tie" class drops from 31\% AP to 1\% and "toothbrush" drops from 14.6\% to 6.2\%.
-Secondly, the detections includes false positives, yielding highly corrupted images when anonymizing these.
+Secondly, the detections include false positives, yielding highly corrupted images when anonymizing these.
 For example, the "zebra" class drops from 56.2\% to 48.0\%.
 We observe insignificant degradation for objects that are rarely detected as person (\eg car, train, elephant).
-Finally, surface-guided anonymization improves over traditional techniques for training purposes, which we validated on the anonymized COCO dataset (\appendixAnonymization ).
+Finally, surface-guided anonymization improves over traditional techniques for training purposes, which we validated on the anonymized COCO dataset (\appendixAnonymization ). \textbf{Anonymization Quality} \Cref{tab:market1501_re_identification} evaluates the effect of anonymization for person re-identificaiton on the Market1501 \cite{Zheng2015} dataset.
+Surface-guided GANs provide similar anonymization guarantees as masking out the region.
+Meanwhile, face anonymization and pixelation yields a much higher re-identification rate, reflecting its worse anonymization guarantee.